A Closer Look at SWOT Analysis

 To grow your company it is essential that you continually look for new opportunities to expand your business so you can turn these opportunities into strengths, and in turn, make them into your competitor’s weakness.

-Threats can be thought of an opportunity for something negative to impact on your business.
-Usually threats are intangible but create a tangible effect on your business, such as a new tax law, or environmental legislation negatively affecting your income statement.
+Threats can be thought of as an opportunity for something negative to impact your business.
+Usually, threats are intangible but create a tangible effect on your business, such as new tax law, or environmental legislation negatively affecting your income statement.

 Typically it is difficult to forecast threats, and it is even more difficult to ascertain the effect they may have on your business.
 However, it is important to think about what they might be, where they could come from, and from that, generate an idea about what impact they could have on your business and how best to mitigate this impact.

 SWOT analysis can be very useful for a business to utilize, but it does have its limitations.
 The most important of these limitations is that it ignores financial and valuation multiples.

 Furthermore, SWOT analysis uses subjective rather than objective analysis, and this creates the potential for biases, errors in judgment, knowledge limitations, or optimism to have a dramatic impact on the results of the analysis.
 For instance, one owner might consider substantial R&D spending as an opportunity, but another may see it as a weakness as that money could be better spent elsewhere.

 Usefulness of SWOT Analysis

 The most important aspect of SWOT analysis is that it forces the owner to research and critically engage with the key drivers of their business, their competitor’s business, as well as the industry as a whole before a big decision is made.
 This also provides a track record of the decision-making process, and keeps a tab on the development of your business over time.
 It also allows you to consider non-balance sheet issues that affect your company.